-Springtime in London and thoughts are turning to weddings, especially the wedding taking place in Windsor at the end of May.
-Having St George’s Chapel and Windsor Castle at your disposal would be nice but even if you don’t there are some pretty stunning alternatives.
+Love is in the air.
+You’ve got the ring and set the wedding date, but where to get married?
+Harry and Meghan had St George’s Chapel and Windsor Castle at their disposal but even if Granny doesn’t have a castle there are some pretty stunning alternatives.
 Here are my top fourteen cultural wedding venues in London.

 Where better for a wedding banquet than a room built by a King for banquets?
 Up to 400 of your closest friends can watch you plight your troth under the stunning Rubens ceiling of the Banqueting House or if you would prefer a more intimate setting the Undercroft has room for 150.

 Wow, was the first thing I thought when I saw the new space under the hull of the Cutty Sark, my next thought was what a fabulous party venue.
 Turns out you can hire the Cutty Sark for wedding receptions but only from 6.30pm when all the visitors have gone home.
 How better to arrive at the world’s fastest tea clipper than by boat.
 You could get married further down the river and then board a City Cruises vessel for a private cruise along the Thames.

 Did you know that anybody can get married in the House of Commons, you don’t need to be an MP or an employee at the Palace.
 The exterior of the House of Commons is one on the iconic sights of London but it has pretty stunning interiors too, as I discovered on our tour of the Palace of Westminster.
 Don’t worry you don’t need to find enough guests to fill the cavernous Westminster Hall, the venues available to get married in are smaller.
 Two rooms; the Members’ Dining Room and the Jubilee are licensed for marriages and a further six are available for celebrations.